 When setting agreements, visualize a fence around the issue in your mind.
 For example, if the issue is time spent on social media, explain your concerns.
-Your teenager may rush through homework to get on social media—or be distracted from homework—or your teenager may stay up late into the night on social media.
-Etc.
+Your teenager may rush through homework to get on social media.
+Or your teenager may stay up late into the night on social media.

 Define the broad guidelines (fences), and then discuss the details.
 Once they have shared their own priorities (I want to be on social media because my friends are there too), the next step is to negotiate.
 You may suggest a phone basket where everyone—including parents—places phones at a designated hour each night.
 If possible, come up with consequences for infractions together.
-“When agreements are created together, the quantity of consequences and policing needed will be considerably less,” says Bailey.
+“When agreements are created together, the policing of consequences will be considerably less,” says Bailey.

 “Consequences are about teaching, not punishing or rescuing,” says Bailey.
 “The best consequence is a natural consequence.
 Again, focus mainly on how you deliver the consequence.
 At emotionally-charged times, we give our teens a free pass.
 When we yell and threaten, they respond by saying that we are picking on them.
 The consequence then essentially becomes about our upset, not their behavior.
 In your delivery of a consequence, avoid redirecting your teen’s focus to you by: